FrancisZedd/zedd-node-this/README.md

   # You've got to Node-this Project! 🚀

-Welcome to my awesome Node.js server project!
+Node-this is the best way to start a project!!
 This project sets up a basic server structure for a Node.js application, using Express.js and MongoDB.
 It provides a starting point for building web applications or APIs.

 ## Project Structure 📁